SAIM2440 - Interest: taxation of interest: when interest arises

 ITTOIA05/S370 provides that tax is charged on the full amount of interest arising in the tax year.
 This means that a person receiving interest cannot set off any interest payable, bank charges or similar amounts against sums chargeable under ITTOIA05/S369.

 Interest ‘arises’ when it is received or made available to the recipient.
 Interest has been made available if it is credited to an account on which the account holder is free to draw.
+For additional guidance on when interest arises see SAIM2400.

 Jonathan has a building society account, on which interest is credited every 31 December.
 He is free to make withdrawals from the account, at 30 days’ notice, but has not withdrawn money for many years.
 On 31 December 2017 he receives interest of £524, he should return the interest as income of year ended 5 April 2018, even though he has not withdrawn it.